Ash0508/Leetcode/README.md

 # Installation
 Download from Chrome Web Store
-The preferred way to install LeetCode is through the Chrome Web Store.
+The preferred way to install LeetHub is through the Chrome Web Store.
 Updates will be installed automatically.

 # Manual Installation
 If you prefer manual installation, follow these steps: